 The sculpture stands just shy of six feet tall, the artist’s exact height, yet maintains the softness of youth in its rounded cheeks and limbs.
 The boy is clad in outdated garments, hovering ‘between baby and Hitler youth,” in the words of one critic.
 Additionally, the boy’s pose and gesture suggest a confrontational manner at odds with his neutral expression.

-On This date in 1992: Toto drummer Jeff Porcaro died of a heart attack due to an undiagnosed serious heart condition.
+On This Date, August 5th in 1992: Toto drummer Jeff Porcaro died of a heart attack due to an un-diagnosed serious heart condition.
 He was 38 years old.
 There are rumors that his heart was weakened by years of cocaine abuse, but I can’t speak to that.
 I know that everyone many people think of Toto as kind of a joke, but Jeff was an amazingly gifted percussionist.
 Drummers I interview still talk about his unique groove.
 Jeff Porcaro also worked with many other acts including Sonny and Cher, Roger Waters, Eric Clapton, Paul McCartney, Steely Dan, Paul Simon and Boz Scaggs.